ajroach42/ajroach42.github.io/_posts/2022-11-12-what-everyone-seems-to-get-wrong-about-mastodon.md

 published: true
 title: What Everyone Seems To Get Wrong About Mastodon (or What Mastodon't)
 ---
 Let's get this out of the way up front.
 Twitter is a massive corporation that recently sold for tens of billions of dollars.
-Mastodon (or, really, the Fediverse) is an adhoc collection of dozens of servers run on spare change and passion by hobbiests the world over.
+Mastodon (or, really, the Fediverse) is an adhoc collection of dozens of servers run on spare change and passion by hobbyists the world over.

 ## What Mastodon't